dietercastel/SAE/README.md

 ## grunt-csp-express
 To get started with using CSP I recommend [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) which I developped to work well in combination with this library.
-To get up and running easily follow the following steps.
+To get up and running easily follow the Quick Start guide below.

 ### Quick Start

 1. Run `npm install -g grunt-cli` (Installs grunt cli tools globally).
 2. In your project directory run `npm install grunt --save-dev` (Installs the grunt task runner locally and saves it as a development dependency).
 3. In your project directory run `npm install grunt-csp-express --save-dev` (Installs the grunt-csp-express tool locally and again saves it as a development dependency).
-4. In your project directory create a file called `Gruntfile.js` and paste the code below in it.
+4. In your project directory create a file called `Gruntfile.js` and paste the basic Gruntfil.js below in it.
 5. In your project directory run `grunt makecsp`.
 This will scan your directory for rules to use as csp and place a file called `csp.json` in your project directory that can instantly be used as CSP with Sec-Angular-Express.

 Basic Gruntfile.js: